Dumken1/udacity-capstone-project/README.md

 ## Simulation procedure

 Wrong option keeps you at the prompt instruction till correct option is entered.
 If wrong option is entered, the objects blick a red color.
-If correct, then a green color flashes at all objects implemented after a red one.
-Then the code starts simulating the entered option.
+If correct, then a green color flashes at all object indicator and then the code starts simulating the entered option.

 ## Effects.
 Effects of the display can be read from what is being displayed on the console.